xavierartot/Babel-Workflow-Free-Code-Camp/README.md

 | src/stylus/style.styl  | Stylus(CSS)                                | **folder** index.html/    |

 ---
-## How I Am Using This Workflow With FCC
+## How Do You Use This Workflow With FCC
-I clone the repo for each exercice or project.
+Clone this repository.
-Once I'm done I copy the code in FCC you can use es6 with Freecocamp or copy the script in index.html/script.js
+Once You're done.
+You'll copy the code in FCC you can use es6 with Free Code Camp or copy the script in index.html/script.js